keuss/springboot-udev/README.md

 docker run -ti --rm --name appbook_micro1 -p 8080:8080 --network myNetwork bookapp_image:1.0.0
 ```

 `docker network inspect myNetwork` to see containers connected to our network.
-See https://docs.docker.com/network/ pour more info.
+See [here](https://docs.docker.com/network/) for more info.

 **Better to use docker compose :-).
 See Docker compose section !**